UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 Branch Offices with Security Requirements

-Organizations that need legitimate security features—not just firewall basics—will appreciate the 2.3 Gbps IDS/IPS throughput.
+Organizations that need full IDS/IPS inspection—not just firewall basics—will appreciate the 2.3 Gbps IDS/IPS throughput.
 Unlike budget gateways that can't handle threat detection without performance penalties, the Dream Router 7 lets you enable comprehensive security for any connection under 2 Gbps.

 Future-Proofing for Fiber Upgrades

 If you're on a 500 Mbps or 1 Gbps connection now but anticipate upgrading to 2 Gbps+ fiber in the next few years, the 10G SFP+ WAN port means you won't need to replace your gateway.
-Add an SFP+ to 10GBASE-T adapter ($65) or use fiber modules directly.
+Add a Ubiquiti SFP+ to RJ45 adapter (~$65) or use fiber modules directly.

 Home Office or Power User Setup